mathew-j-davis/boxesandarrows/ai/ai_readme_clear_yaml_E.md

 4. Combinations with other tags (!group, !flag)

 Verify that:
-- Properties tagged with !clear have clearChildren = true
+- Properties tagged with !clear have clear = true
 - Values are extracted correctly
 - Nested properties are properly processed
-- The merger correctly handles the clearChildren flag
+- The merger correctly handles the clear flag

 ## Conclusion